Why I love the Citi Premier Card

 Menez highlights the different transfer options available with points earned with the Citi Premier.
 “Citi points can help budget travelers and luxury travelers alike save on international and domestic travel,” she says.

 From Air France/KLM Flying Blue and JetBlue TrueBlue to Choice Privileges and Wyndham Rewards, there are more than a few options to choose from.
 Just be sure Citi’s list of ThankYou Rewards transfer partners aligns with the traveling you typically do if you plan to transfer points often.

 Redemption rates vary depending on which transfer partner you choose.
 According to Bankrate’s recent points and miles valuations, ThankYou points earned with the Citi Premier are worth up to 1.9 cents apiece toward high-value transfer partner travel.
 That means your 60,000-point welcome bonus (earned after spending $4,000 in three months) could be worth up to $1,140, rather than $600.

 Pairs well with other travel credit cards

-Both domestic and international travelers can use the Citi Premier Card alongside other travel cards in their wallets.
+Both domestic and international travelers can use the Citi Premier Card alongside other travel credit cards in their wallets.

-“If you intend to book a lot of domestic flights on Turkish Miles&Smiles, you can combine your Citi ThankYou points with points earned from Capital One and Bilt cards,” Menez said.
+“If you intend to book a lot of flights on Turkish Miles&Smiles, you can combine your Citi ThankYou points with points earned from Capital One and Bilt cards,” Menez says.
 “Additionally, these points complement the offerings from Chase and American Express… especially if you are looking to combine points for Etihad or Singapore bookings.”

 The bottom line